Protecting Your Rights After a Driver Flees the Scene

 Why Hit-and-Run Claims Are More Complicated Than Typical Accident Cases

-Most car accidents involve an exchange of insurance information and a clear claims process.
+Most collision claims involve an insurance exchange and a clear process from the start.
 Hit-and-run cases do not.
+Several factors make them uniquely challenging:

 No immediate insurance information

-Without the other driver’s identity, victims often assume they have no options.
-In reality, uninsured motorist (UM) coverage, MedPay, health insurance, and crime-victim compensation may apply.
+When a driver disappears, victims often assume compensation is out of reach.
+In reality, uninsured motorist (UM) coverage, MedPay, health insurance, and Arizona's Crime Victim Compensation Program may all apply.

-Report the crash right away.
-Calling 911 ensures the collision is documented, emergency responders arrive quickly, and law enforcement begins an official investigation.
-A police report is one of the most important pieces of evidence in a hit-and-run case.
+Call 911 to ensure the incident is documented, emergency responders are dispatched, and law enforcement opens an official investigation.
+The police report is one of the most important pieces of evidence in a hit-and-run claim.

 - Make, model, and color